2025 FIVB Men's Volleyball World Championship qualification

-The 2025 FIVB Men's Volleyball World Championship will be the first edition featured 32 teams.
+The 2025 FIVB Men's Volleyball World Championship was the first edition that featured 32 teams.
 The first two spots were allocated to the current titleholder, Italy, and the host, Philippines.
 As the FIVB has 5 continental federations, three spots were reserved for the top three of each continental championship held in 2023, which total 15 places.
 Remaining places were allocated to the top 15 teams in the FIVB World Ranking at the end of the 2024 national team season that have not yet qualified through the first three criteria.